 - stage 2: the cancer has spread to the lymph nodes near the stomach or the main muscle layer

-- stage 3: the cancer has spread through the muscle and to the lymph nodes but not to any organs, or it may be in nearby tissue but not in any lymph nodes
+- stage 3: the cancer has spread through the muscle and to the lymph nodes but not to any organs, or it may be in nearby organs but in a fewer number of lymph nodes

-- stage 4: the cancer has spread completely through the stomach wall, lymph nodes, and organs
+- stage 4: the cancer has spread to distant parts of the body

 - recurrent: cancer has returned after treatment